 Skin cancer of the face is extremely common, especially in Southern California.
 These cancers are usually basal cell or squamous cell carcinomas.
 Melanoma of the face is less common but far more dangerous.
 Although removing these cancers is relatively straightforward, reconstructing the resulting defect can be quite challenging.
-Unlike other parts of the body, the reconstruction requires careful planning, precise execution and occasionally multiple steps.
-A well-trained plastic surgeon is best-suited for performing these surgeries.
+Unlike other parts of the body, the reconstruction requires careful planning, precise execution, and occasionally multiple steps.
+A well-trained plastic surgeon is best suited for performing these surgeries.

 Most skin cancers of the face are treated by dermatologists.
-Cancers close to sensitive areas such as the nose, eyelid, ear and lips are often treated using a procedure called Mohs’ micrographic surgery.
+Cancers close to sensitive areas such as the nose, eyelid, ear, and lips are often treated using a procedure called Mohs’ micrographic surgery.
 The technique of Mohs’ surgery is an excellent way of removing only the cancer and very little surrounding normal tissue.
 The surgeons at the Kryger Institute of Plastic Surgery work closely with dermatologists who perform Mohs’ surgery.
 Using a team approach, the cancer is first removed completely by the dermatologist.
 Then the plastic surgeon reconstructs the resulting defect.

 Who is a good candidate?

-If you have been diagnosed with a basal cell carcinoma, squamous cell carcinoma, or melanoma you may be a candidate for removal of the cancer and reconstruction by one of our surgeons.
+If you have been diagnosed with basal cell carcinoma, squamous cell carcinoma, or melanoma you may be a candidate for removal of the cancer and reconstruction by one of our surgeons.
 Any person undergoing Mohs’ surgery on the face is a candidate for reconstructive surgery.
 Your dermatologist will be able to counsel you regarding the need for a plastic surgeon.

 Smoking can have a profoundly detrimental effect on the success of the reconstruction.
-If you smoke and are planning to undergo removal of a skin cancer, you should quit smoking at once and avoid any tobacco products for at least six weeks after surgery (and hopefully forever).
+If you smoke and are planning to undergo removal of skin cancer, you should quit smoking at once and avoid any tobacco products for at least six weeks after surgery (and hopefully forever).

 Preparing for surgery

 Tell your surgeon about any medical problems you have, and any problems you may have had with surgery in the past.
-A history of bleeding problems, nausea with surgery and high blood pressure are all important to disclose to your surgeon, because these are risk factors for post-surgical bleeding.
+A history of bleeding problems, nausea with surgery and high blood pressure are all important to disclose to your surgeon because these are risk factors for post-surgical bleeding.
 Inform him what medications you take-both prescription and non-prescription (including herbs and dietary supplements).
 You will be told which medications to stop and which to take before surgery.
-Blood thinning medication, aspirin and anti-inflammatory medications such ibuprofen and Alleve must be stopped for 7 days before surgery.
+Blood thinning medication, aspirin, and anti-inflammatory medications such as ibuprofen and Alleve must be stopped for 7 days before surgery.
 Finally, you must strictly follow the instructions about when to start fasting before surgery (usually at midnight).
 If you get sick or have any health issues in the days before surgery, please notify the office at once in case we have to postpone your operation.

 The surgery and the incisions

-The day of surgery, your surgeon will explain the procedure to you and the planned incisions.
+On the day of surgery, your surgeon will explain the procedure to you and the planned incisions.
 Many people are surprised by the fact that they will end up with incisions in other parts of the face.
 This may be required in order to “borrow” tissue from one part of the face and move it to help cover the defect.
 Rest assured that your surgeon will do everything possible to minimize your incisions.

-Skin cancer reconstruction can be performed under “twilight” anesthesia or general anesthesia.
+Skin cancer reconstruction in Thousand Oaks can be performed under “twilight” anesthesia or general anesthesia.
 Twilight anesthesia consists of intravenous sedation and pain medication that keeps you relaxed and sleepy during the surgery.
 In addition, the surgeon uses local anesthesia to numb the operative site.
 General anesthesia involves going completely to sleep with a breathing tube in your throat.
-There is a slightly higher risk of nausea and vomiting after general anesthesia, however both techniques are extremely safe.
+There is a slightly higher risk of nausea and vomiting after general anesthesia, however, both techniques are extremely safe.
 Your surgeon will discuss the anesthetic options with you before surgery.